Erim32/erim32/README.md

 Added the `Sun 28 July 2024`

-Last update on `Wed Jan 21 2026`
+Last update on `Thu Jan 22 2026`

-**344 day before 2027 ⏱** days before new years
+**343 day before 2027 ⏱** days before new years

-This README.md is updated with kindness, ❤️
+This README.md is updated with cruelty, ❤️